 A non-tunneled hemodialysis catheter is a special tube made of plastic.
 It is used for hemodialyis treatment.
 This pamphlet explains the procedure for having a non-tunneled hemodialysis cathether inserted.
 Topics include: why the catheter is used, how long it can stay in place, how it is inserted, what will happen after the procedure, and how to care for your catheter at home.
 The pamphlet also explains what to do if the catheter falls out.

 A foot ulcer is an open sore that happens below the ankle.
-It may be on any part of the foot.
-Some people with diabetes may get a foot ulcer.
-These ulcers are often slow to heal and may get infected.
 This pamphlet explains who is at risk for a diabetic foot ulcer, and how to know if you have diabetic neuropathy (a type of nerve damage that can happen if you have diabetes) or a diabetic foot ulcer.
-It also describes the treatment for a diabetic foot ulcer, how to prevent another ulcer, and tips …
+The French version of this pamphlet 1951, "Ulcère du pied diabétique", is also available.

 Hyperbaric oxygen therapy is used to treat decompression sickness in divers, severe (very bad) carbon monoxide poisoning, and wounds related to diabetes, vascular disease, and radiation injury.
 This pamphlet explains what hyperbaric oxygen therapy is, where to go for appointments, how it is done, how often treatment are done, and when to expect your appointment schedule.
 Other topics include: possible risks and complications, smoking, taking medications, feeling sick, and support persons.
 A lin…